 Your potential customers will be searching for their pain points both within the YouTube and Google search bar.
 First, start typing in keywords into Google and see what suggested terms come up at the bottom of search results.
 This can give you an idea of what people are searching for.
 Then type in other keywords into the YouTube search bar and watch what other words appear.
 This is good for finding long tail keywords.

 List all of these other keywords that appear and include these in the body of your copy.
 This helps Google understand what your articles are really about.
 Using different variations of words also helps keyword stuffing.

 Neil Patel is regularly adding features to UberSuggest and releasing them all completely free.
 You could compare it to premium software such as SEMrush.

-This tool is useful to get; keyword suggestions, search volume and CPC estimate.
-As of early 2019, UberSuggest added traffic analytics to their arsenal.
+This free SEO tool is useful to get; keyword suggestions, search volume and CPC estimate.
+As of early 2019, UberSuggest added traffic analytics to their arsenal to help you track the estimated traffic from organic search.
 You can enter competitors URLs and analyse their top performing pages and see the estimated amount of traffic that page gets.